Best Russian Movies to Learn Russian

 10. Solaris (Солярис) — 1972

-A 167 minutes long motion picture is a must-watch mystery if you love the sci-fi genre.
+A 167-minute-long motion picture is a must-watch mystery if you love sci-fi.

 This movie follows the emotional and turbulent story of the crew members of one space station and the crisis that challenges them.